wp-plugins/reverbnation-master/readme.txt

 * Tune Widget
 * Shop
 * etc.

+Reverbnation Master Responsive Reverbnation Banner Widget:
+* Makes it easy to add a cool reverbnation user banner to your wordpress
+* Fully mobile responsive

 * TechGasp Shortcode Framework v3:
 * Universal Shortcode for all pages and posts, same Shortcode applies to all pages and posts.
 Option to Automatically add the shortcode to all pages and posts or manually add the pre-built shortcode individually per page or post.
 Option to automatically only show the shortcode in Posts and not Pages.
 Option to Automatically show the shortcode After the Title or After the Content.